raganwald/raganwald.github.com/_posts/2018-10-13-the-three-sins-of-software-development.md

 |`'()))'`|`false`|missing opening parentheses|
 |`')('`|`false`|close before open|

-They got to work.
 After some furious work, Alice was first to present her solution to the others.

 ---